Research-Based

 6 Types Of Collagen For Gut Health

-The main factor that affects both your gut health and overall health is what you eat.
-Collagen is broken down by sugar-filled and highly-processed foods and it contributes to diabetes, excess body fat, high cholesterol, and can cause skin problems like acne and dull, dehydrated skin.
+Diet remains the primary factor affecting both gut and overall health.
+Sugar-filled and highly processed foods break down collagen and contribute to diabetes, excess body fat, high cholesterol, and skin problems like acne and dull, dehydrated skin.

 Collagen Smoothies